neovibrant/ubuntu-dual-boot-encrypted/README.md

 Set the `/dev/mapper/ubuntu-vg-root` (the one spanning the rest of your disk) to Ext4, select to format it and set the mount point to `/`.

-Below the table, set the Device for boot loader installation to you full device.
+Below the table, set the Device for boot loader installation to your full device.
 It should be something like `/dev/sda` or `/dev/nvme0n1`.

 Click Install now.